maxhoesel-ansible/ansible-collection-smallstep/roles/step_bootstrap_host/README.md

 ##### `step_bootstrap_install_cert`
 - Whether to install the CA cert into the system root trust store(s)
-- If set to false, this role only installs `step-cli` and configures the root user to run `step-cli` against your CA
+- If set to false, this role only installs `step-cli` and configures the root user to run `step-cli` against your CA.
+  Other applications on your system will **not** trust the CA, as the certificate won't be in the system trust store.
 - Default: Yes

 ##### `step_bootstrap_force`
 - Whether to force bootstrapping of the CA configuration.
 - If true, will cause an overwrite of any existing CA configuration, including root certificate.
 Useful to change the CA URL, or even change to a new CA entirely.
 - Default: No

 ## Example Playbook

+See the [step-cli role docs](/roles/step_cli/README.md) for more details on the install options

 ```
 - name: Configure the host to trust the CA and setup the step service user